mbeck5/GU_Energy_Dashboard/README.md

     $ npm test

-> make sure your browser is pointing to http://localhost:3000/#/
+> Make sure your browser is pointing to http://localhost:3000/#/

 ### In production mode: